 We are required by law to follow the privacy practices described in this Notice, though we reserve the right to change our privacy practices and the terms of this Notice at any time and to apply those changes to all PHI in our possession.
 If we change our privacy practices and the terms of this Notice, we will post a copy in our office in a prominent location, have copies of the revised Notice available at our offices, and provide you with a copy of the revised Notice upon your request.

-This Notice describes Hannibal Regional Hospital’s practices regarding the use of your PHI (Protected Health Information) and that of:
+This Notice describes Hannibal Regional Healthcare System’s practices regarding the use of your PHI (Protected Health Information) and that of:

-• All employees, staff and other personnel who may need access to your information.
+All employees, staff and other personnel who may need access to

 HOW WE MAY USE AND DISCLOSE YOUR PHI

-Fundraising: We may use your PHI in efforts to raise money for Hannibal Regional Hospital.
+Fundraising.
+We may use your PHI in order to raise money for Hannibal Regional Healthcare System.
 We may provide your PHI to the Hannibal Regional Hospital Foundation for this purpose.
-We would release contact information only, such as your name, address, phone number and the dates that health care was provided to you.
+We would release contact information only, such as your name, address, phone number, gender, age, dates of service, health insurance status, treating provider, department of service and outcome information.
 If you do not want Hannibal Regional Hospital Foundation to contact you for fundraising efforts, you must notify our Privacy Officer in writing at the address listed at the end of this notice.

 Public Health Activities.
 We may disclose PHI to public health authorities or other authorized persons to carry out certain activities related to public health, including to:

 Prevent or control disease, injury, or disability or report disease, injury,